Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Validation with Satellite Observations

 In this section, we provide empirical validation of our method and the resulting estimates by comparing with estimates based on satellite observations.
 The ultimate goal of the validation is to show our estimates align well with the existing products widely used by the oceanographic community, and ascertain the strength of the proposed method, i.e, the two-stage procedure together with the debiasing procedure.

 Satellite data offer an excellent tool for validating our gridded near-surface OHT estimates, as satellites capture high-resolution snapshots of SST and sea surface height (SSH, which can be used to estimate geostrophic velocity at the surface).
 Higher resolution is a clear advantage of satellite observations compared to sparse in-situ data collected from research vessels, Argo floats, and moorings; in-situ subsurface measurements are, however, crucial for characterizing OHT over the depth of the water column, as in Definition~\eqref{eq: OHT_def}.
-In this section, we use the \emph{surface temperature transport} $\TT(\svec) = \theta(\svec, z_0) \vel(\svec, z_0)$ instead of $\OHT$, with $z_0$ equal to 0 dbar for satellite based products (which are available only at the surface) and 10 dbar for our Argo-based in-situ product (the shallowest depth we considered).
-Using $\TT(\svec)$ instead of $\OHT$, which corresponds to ignoring terms that do not impact the comparison, allows us to leverage observations available from satellites for validation analysis.
+In this section, we use the \emph{surface temperature transport} $\TT(\svec) = \theta(\svec, z_0) \vel(\svec, z_0)$ instead of $\OHT$, with $z_0$ equal to 0 dbar for satellite based products (which are available only at the surface) and 10 dbar for our Argo-based in-situ product (the shallowest depth we considered), ignoring terms that do not impact the comparison.

+While it would be desirable to further validate the subsurface estimates, it is not possible to perform the comparable analysis with satellites since they cannot observe subsurface temperatures and heights (and thus subsurface velocities and OHT).
+Alternative global subsurface observing systems whose spatial and temporal resolution is comparable to that of Argo are non-existent.
+The validation study at the surface, meanwhile, serves as a relevant benchmark, since the surface---the farthest from the reference pressure $p_0$---is the hardest depth to estimate using our method.
+This is because $\Psi(p)$ is computed as a vertical integral from $p_0$ to $p$ as in Equation~\eqref{eq: dynamicHeight}.
+If our estimate can resolve the true field at the surface, it should conceivably perform at least as well at other pressures between surface and $p_0$.

 We adopted two separate satellite gridded products for SST and SSH distributed by the EU Copernicus Marine Environment Monitoring Service (CMEMS).
 For SST, the European Space Agency (ESA) SST Climate Change Initiative (CCI) and Copernicus Climate Change Service (C3S) reprocessed Level-4 product \citep{merchant_satellite-based_2019} at daily $0.05^\circ$ degree spatial resolution is considered.
 For SSH and its derived geostrophic velocity, sea level TAC-DUACS Level-4 Delayed-Time product \citep{taburet_duacs_2019} is adopted.
 This product has a quarter-degree spatial resolution, along with daily temporal resolution.
 The DUACS product contains state-of-the-art surface geostrophic velocity estimates mainly based on multimission satellite altimetry over the global ocean, although in-situ Argo profiles and surface drifters are also used in part to estimate the Mean Dynamic Topography \citep{rio_new_2018}.
 However, the impact of in-situ observations on the DUACS product is negligible in validating the proposed framework and the estimates from Argo data.